Shaaali/identity-apps/docs/sdks/java-ee-saml.md

 In the `index.html` file, add a login button to be used to forward users to secured pages.

-Once the user clicks on the button, the request will be intercepted by the SAML agent and will initiate the SAML Login flow if it does not find an authenticated application session.
+When the user clicks the button, the SAML agent intercepts the request and initiates the SAML login flow if an authenticated session does not already exist.

 ```html
 <form action="<HOME_PAGE>" method="post">